-Because of our past successes, our law firm has the resources and experience to take on complex wrongful death cases and obtain significant compensation for families.
-Lawyers at our law firm have won wrongful death lawsuits involving auto accidents, medical malpractice, product liability and other situations in which the fault of someone other than an employer caused the death.
+Because of our past successes, our law firm has the resources and experience to take on complex cases and obtain significant compensation for families.
+Lawyers at our law firm have won wrongful death lawsuits involving auto accidents, medical malpractice, product liability and other situations in which the fault of someone other than an employer caused the fatal incident.

 Attorneys Fred Pritzker, Eric Hageman and Brendan Flaherty are our lead lawyers for these cases.
 They have obtained several multimillion-dollar awards for families, including a recent $4 Million Settlement.
 Fred and Eric have been named “Super Lawyers” by Law & Politics for several consecutive years, including the current year.
 Our law firm is listed in U.S. World and News Report’s The Best Law Firm’s in America.

-Our lawyers have appeared on CNN, CBS News and Fox’s “Geraldo Live” to discuss wrongful death litigation and public safety.
+Our lawyers have appeared on CNN, CBS News and other news programs to discuss litigation and public safety.
 They have also been interviewed by The Associated Press, The New York Times, The Wall Street Journal, Lawyers USA and others.